thephpleague/flysystem/v2/advanced/upgrade-to-2.0.0.md

 ### Upgrade your dependencies

 Firstly you'll need to upgrade Flysystem itself.
-You can do this by requiring the `~2.0` instead of  `~1.0`.
+You can do this by requiring `~2.0` instead of  `~1.0`.
 The same needs to be done for all the adapter too, in the same action.

 ## Removed functionality.